 Massachusetts has robust, state-funded and community-based programs with relatively stable funding in Adult Basic Education and English for Speakers of Other Languages.

-In recent years, Massachusetts’ Department of Early and Secondary Education has added new areas of funding and programmatic focus that place a new emphasis on connecting to the labor market , including: Adult Career Pathways; Transition to College; and Workplace Education
+In recent years, Massachusetts’ Department of Early and Secondary Education has added new areas of funding and programmatic focus that place a new emphasis on connecting to the labor market , including: Adult Career Pathways; Transition to College; and Workplace Education.

 Strong local collaboratives, such as English for New Bostonians, are leveraging public and private philanthropic dollars to increase the capacity and quality of ESOL programs.